 How to Make Centipede Grass Thicker and Fuller

 Apply 1-2 pounds of nitrogen fertilizer per 1000 sq. ft. of lawn during the active growing months to make centipede grass grow thicker and fuller.
-Also, provide 1 inch of water every week and mow the lawn at 1-1.5 inches high to maintain its vigor.
+Also, provide 1 inch of water weekly and mow the lawn at 1-1.5 inches high to maintain its vigor.
 Overseed the lawn if there are any thin areas.

 Why is my centipede lawn thin?